ojeda-e/old.ojeda-e.github.io/_posts/2021-07-12-Simple_is_better.md

 ## Clean and Modular Code

-The main take home message of my last two weeks working on my [project] can be summarized with a golden rule: write clean and modular code.
+The main take home message of my last two weeks working on my [GSoC_project] can be summarized with a golden rule: write clean and modular code.